 How will CTRP be connected to other databases within NCI and NIH?The CTRP informatics system is based on NCI Enterprise Services, a set of common, shared information services.
 CTRP will receive data from databases maintained within the Cancer Therapy Evaluation Program (CTEP), the Division of Cancer Prevention (DCP) and the Center for Cancer Research (CCR), using NCI Enterprise Services where possible and file transfer where not.
 It is expected that over time synchronization between all systems will be seamlessly migrated to NCI Enterprise Services.

 Will CTRP support the Cancer Centers Summary 4/Data Table 4 Report?CTRP is working with the NCI Cancer Centers Program to address the reporting requirements for Summary 4 / Data Table 4.
-The capability for CTRP to generate information in support of a Summary/Data Table 4 report for interventional trials is in development.
+The capability for CTRP to generate information in support of a Summary 4 /Data Table 4 report for interventional trials is in development.

 "NCI-supported" means "all trials sponsored or otherwise financially supported by NCI."
 For instance, NCI expects all interventional clinical trials, however sponsored, that are conducted in NCI-designated Cancer Centers to be registered (with the exception below).
 Thus, trials that NCI-designated Cancer Centers report as interventional trials in the Cancer Center Summary 4 Report to NCI are expected to be reported through CTRP.
 Both industry-sponsored and investigator-initiated trials conducted at NCI-designated Cancer Centers should be registered.

-Exception: Trials that are reviewed and monitored by NCI CTEP and DCP PIOs need not be registered through the CTRP website, as this information will be transferred to CTRP within NCI.
-This exception applies to all CTEP trials submitted via the Clinical Data Update System (CDUS), including all Cooperative Group trials, and all early phase trials submitted to the Clinical Trials Monitoring Service (CTMS) operated by Theradex.
+Exception: Trials that are reviewed and monitored by NCI CTEP and DCP PIOs, as well as NCI CCR, do not need to be registered through the CTRP website, as this information will be transferred to CTRP within NCI.
+This includes all CTEP trials submitted via the Clinical Data Update System (CDUS), including all Cooperative Group trials, and all early phase trials submitted to the Clinical Trials Monitoring Service (CTMS) operated by Theradex.

 If I register a trial with CTRP, will CTRP send the trial to PDQ?Yes.
 CTRP is intended to act as a "one stop shop" for reporting.
 Data entered into CTRP will be received by PDQ.